-Dixville is located in North Middletown, KY, on the main road that heads toward Mt.
+Dixville is located in North Middletown, KY on the main road that heads toward Mt.
 Sterling.
-Albert B. Wess, Sr. was reared in Dixville: he was born on Deweese Street in Lexington and the family moved to Dixville when he was a small child.
-His father was a prominent member of the Dixville community, owning several homes and the Tom Wess Grocery Store.
-The store was in operation long before Albert Wess and his twin sister, Alberta, were born in 1923, and the store closed a year before Tom Wess died in 1936.
+Albert B. Wess, Sr. was born on Deweese Street in Lexington, his family moving to Dixville when he was a small child.
+His father, a prominent member of the Dixville community, owned several homes there as well as the Tom Wess Grocery Store, which was in operation long before Albert Wess and his twin sister, Alberta, were born in 1923; it closed a year before Tom Wess died in 1936.

 The 2nd Christian Church was across the street from the store and nearby was a UBF&SMT [United Brothers of Friendship and Sisters of the Mysterious Ten] Lodge Hall.
 Tom Wess belonged to the lodge.
 The present day church in Dixville is Wiley Methodist Church.

 Three other African American communities were located in North Middletown.
-One was Kerrville (1), on Highway 460 about one mile outside North Middletown.
+One was Kerrville (1), on Highway 460 about a mile outside North Middletown.
 The Francis M. Wood High School, grades 1-8, was located in Kerrville (1), and Florence H. Wess (d.
-1932), mother to Albert Wess, was one of the schoolteachers and the music teacher; she also played piano at the church.
+1932), mother of Albert Wess, was the music teacher; she also played piano at the church.

 Kerrville (2) was next to Kerrville (1), and Smoketown was one mile on the other side of North Middletown, heading toward Little Rock.